Red Cross and UN Presentation

 After the presentation, the Wayúu villagers put on a dance exhibition for their visitors.
 They dressed in traditional costumes and even invited guests to participate.
 I was chosen and did a terrible job “dancing”.
 Thankfully, no video exists!

 In the afternoon, Marisol and I were taken by boat to Punta Aguja, a small deserted beach not too far from the village.
-We relaxed in hammocks for a couple hours taking an occasional dip in the sea, and then walked back to the village before dark.
+We relaxed in hammocks for a couple hours and took an occasional dip in the sea.
+We then walked back to the village before dark.
 It was an easy half hour walk.

 We had one final dinner with Pedro and our new Wayúu friend, Karelbis, before gazing at the clear night sky filled with bright beautiful stars.
 We went to bed around 9pm for an early wake up the next day and our return boat ride to Cabo de la Vela.